 The MSCHAPv2 Failure packet, encapsulated in a Failure-Request packet, SHOULD have the E field (error code) set to ERROR_PASSWD_EXPIRED(648) or ERROR_AUTHENTICATION_FAILURE(691).
 The R bit can be set to zero or one as specified in section 3.3.5.2.
 The C field is the challenge value and the V field SHOULD always be set to 3 (as specified in [RFC2759]).
-The M = msg > msg >
+The M=<msg> field is currently not used.
+The processing rules for the Failure-Request packet are as specified in sections 3.2.5.4 and 3.3.5.2.

-Extensible Authentication Protocol Method for Microsoft Challenge Handshake Authentication Protocol (CHAP) Specification
+[MS-CHAP] - v20140502 Extensible Authentication Protocol Method for Microsoft Challenge Handshake Authentication Protocol (CHAP)